Star Trek: Section 31 (novel series): Reception

 Michelle Erica Green of TrekToday said of Rogue and Shadow "both do a fine job illustrating the demoralizing dangers of Section 31."
 However, Shadow failed to offer the substance of Rogue "in terms of both complexity and interest."
-In an interview with StarTrek.com, Mangels believed Rogue will always be considered one if his and Martin's best works.
+In an interview with StarTrek.com, Mangels believed Rogue will always be considered one of his and Martin's best works.
 Ayers noted that Rogue was the single bestselling mass-market Star Trek title of 2001.

 After rereading Shadow, Green said she came to understand Section 31's reasoning behind their actions, but that "[t]his doesn't make the organization any less despicable[,] nor any more logical[.]"
 Green said Cloak does a good job capturing the humor of the original series, though Dr. McCoy is subdued.
 This is because Cloak is set shortly before "For the World Is Hollow and I Have Touched the Sky", and "he has just discovered that he is dying of a blood disorder, and is frantic to track down a woman he knew at Starfleet Medical who may be able to cure him."
 Of Abyss and the Section 31 series, they are both "superbly done -- certainly one of Pocket Books' better Trek miniseries."
 She recommended the books be read in order which events occurred, "Cloak first, then Rogue, then Shadow[,] which isn't terribly substantial, and finally Abyss."

-A staff writer at TrekCore said Disavowed is another "incredible tale from David Mack, telling a story that incorporated many of my favorite elements from recent Trek lit: Julian Bashir, the Mirror Universe’s Galactic Commonwealth, action, suspense, and superb writing[.]"
-The novel was then was declared to among the Star Trek novels of 2014.
-In his review of Disavowed, Patrick Hayes of SciFiPulse said, "Mack could write a novel focusing on a Tribble’s life and make it stunning[.]"
-He went on to say the novel "was an exceptionally exciting, surprising, wonderful trip to the Mirror Universe with Doctor Bashir trying to destroy an organization that won’t quit."
+A staff writer at TrekCore said Disavowed is another "incredible tale from David Mack, telling a story that incorporated many of my favorite elements from recent Trek lit: Julian Bashir, the Mirror Universe's Galactic Commonwealth, action, suspense, and superb writing[.]"
+The novel was then declared to be among the Star Trek novels of 2014.
+In his review of Disavowed, Patrick Hayes of SciFiPulse said, "Mack could write a novel focusing on a Tribble's life and make it stunning[.]"
+He went on to say the novel "was an exceptionally exciting, surprising, wonderful trip to the Mirror Universe with Doctor Bashir trying to destroy an organization that won't quit."

 Rick Schepis of TrekCore says: "Enjoying Section 31: Control should not be difficult for all readers, those familiar with Star Trek … Mack does write to his audience, rewarding longtime fans of the franchise and current ongoing novels with numerous references—many of which have been impacted by the revelations in this novel."
 Schepis also notes that the novels's opening scenes "will leave mouths agape at what has occurred and what it means for the future of the characters.
-Heartbreaking might be the word best to describe Control’s epilogue, none no worse than on the story’s protagonist."
-Dénes House of TrekMovie.com criticized the novel for relying "the hoary cliché of the protagonist rushing in to save his beloved, even at the risk of unimaginable devastation to countless others, because he 'can’t live without her'."
+Heartbreaking might be the word best to describe Control's epilogue, none no worse than on the story's protagonist."
+Dénes House of TrekMovie.com criticized the novel for relying "the hoary cliché of the protagonist rushing in to save his beloved, even at the risk of unimaginable devastation to countless others, because he 'can't live without her'."